Stevie Vallance: Director, Actor, Singer

 (Updated Feb 13, 2017)

-Emmy Award-winning Stevie Vallance (MADELINE) is currently based in Toronto, heading Voice Direction on Nelvana/Corus female super-hero animated series, THE MYSTICONS.
+Emmy Award-winning Stevie Vallance (MADELINE) is currently based in Toronto, just wrapped Voice Directing the first 2 seasons of Nelvana/Corus/Nickelodeon's female super-hero animated series, THE MYSTICONS.

 Stevie Vallance is a Canadian-American Actor, Singer and Voice Director.
 By the time Montreal-born, Toronto-raised, Stevie Louise Vallance was 12 years old, she had performed at Toronto's O'Keefe Centre (now the Sony Centre for the Performing Arts) and Ottawa's National Arts Centre, as 'Adele', in the Charlottetown Festival's musical production of Jane Eyre (Alan Lund).
 As a teen actor she starred in Canadian TV series and movies including King of Kensington, A Bird In the House (Allan King) and The Wonder of It All (Norman Campbell).